COVID-19 pandemic in Bangladesh: Denial of medical treatment

 Fear of the transmission of COVID-19, particularly in the early months of the outbreak, meant that many patients were turned away from hospitals (private and public), with some dying as a result.
 In April 2020 for example, Dhaka University student Suman Chakma died after being denied treatment for lung cancer at several hospitals in Dhaka who feared his symptoms could be COVID-19.
 The media reported on several more cases of patients lacking COVID-19 certificates being denied admission to multiple hospitals throughout April, May and June, including that of a five-year-old child hit by a vehicle who died en-route between several hospitals in Chattogram and even the additional secretary to the food ministry, Gautam Aich Sarker, died of a kidney condition after being turned away from several hospitals in Dhaka.
 In June 2020, 22 year old nurse Habiba Sultana died after being denied emergency treatment at the hospital she worked at, following a stroke.
 She had tested negative for COVID-19, but the document had been misplaced and so her admission was refused, she was finally admitted hours later when the police got involved, but by then she had passed.

 The government took a publicly strong stance against these incidents.
 In reference to the case of DU student Suman Chakma, Prime Minister Sheikh Hasina said of the doctors involved that "They don't deserve to work as doctor or do other jobs.
 I think they should be driven out of their jobs," and that "doctors have a duty to perform."
 The Health Ministry warned of strict action against hospitals that denied treatment, including the cancellation of licenses, if they violate the order.
 The DGHS stated that hospitals should inform them if they fail to admit any suspected COVID-19 patient requesting treatment and that "hospitals violating this order will face legal action".
 On 11 May the health ministry issued an order that all private hospitals should keep separate arrangements for suspected coronavirus patients and not to turn away any patients if they have treatment facilities.
 The same day, the ministry gave a similar directive to the public hospitals.
 On 24 May, the ministry issued another order directing all the government and private hospitals with 50 or more beds to make separate arrangements for treating COVID-19 patients.
 However, despite these measures cases of patients being denied treatment on the grounds of suspected COVID-19 symptoms continued.

-Statistics

-Chart: Daily positivity rates

-The daily positivity rate is the percentage of tests conducted on a given day which returned a positive diagnosis.